admiraltyio/admiralty/README.md

 At this point, multicluster-scheduler is installed in both clusters, but neither is a source or target yet.

 1. Target clusters need service accounts and RBAC rules to autenticate and authorize source clusters.
-The source controller can configure those for you, cf. [Creating ClusterSources and Sources in Target Clusters](#1-creating-clustersources-and-sources-in-target-clusters), below.
+The source controller in each target cluster can configure those for you, cf. [Creating ClusterSources and Sources in Target Clusters](#1-creating-clustersources-and-sources-in-target-clusters), below.

 2. Source clusters need those service account's tokens, and their targets' server addresses and CA certificates, saved as kubeconfig files in secrets, cf. [Service Account Exchange](#2-service-account-exchange), below.